Miele Dishwasher Not Draining? Fix Guide (2026)

 Quick answer for this brand’s owners

 The first action on any F11: press Start/Stop to cancel the cycle and attempt a manual drain.
 On most Miele G Series models, pressing and holding the Start/Stop button for 5 seconds forces a drain sequence.
-If the F11 reappears immediately, the pump cannot move water.
+If the F11 reappears immediately, the pump can’t move water.
 If it clears temporarily, a partial clog is the likely cause.

 Brand-specific drainage symptoms and error codes